Related articles

 end

-To determine whether the type condition is needed, it does a couple of checks regarding the distance between the current class and ActiveRecord::Base as well as the presence of an inheritance column.
+To determine if the type condition is needed, it does some checks regarding the distance between the current class and ActiveRecord: :Base as well as the presence of an inheritance column.

 # https://github.com/rails/rails/blob/6bc7c478ba469ad4b033125d6798d48f36d6be3e/activerecord/lib/active_record/inheritance.rb#L74